 The Tahoe's have a nylon and steel half-shank which provides solid and sturdy support to your foot and ankle.
 The leather these boots are made from is tough so the whole construction adds to the strength of the shank and so you will have solid ankle support for trickier terrain.

-In saying the that, as I also said in the men's review of the Tahoe's, even at $275.00, in my opinion I think they are still well worth it.
-To get a really good pair of leather hiking boots for that price is a good deal and is something that is increasingly hard to come by in terms of general hiking boot models i.e. they're usually machine manufactured, unless you go for custom made boots which is very expensive.
+To get a really good pair of leather hiking boots at a good deal, is something that is increasingly hard to come by in terms of general hiking boot models i.e. they're usually machine manufactured, unless you go for custom made boots which is very expensive.
 To help illustrate that point, for a custom made pair of boots you will starting off in and around $700.00, so pricey.

 The Tahoe Hiking boots are a great all round pair of leather hiking boots.
 Great for all types of hiking, in most terrains most of the year year round, depending on how severe your winters and summers are of course.